 Teed started providing help and advice to Universities on their business continuity planning in 2001 and this has continued to be an area of interest ever since.
 We have now worked with a number of the UK's leading universities and have a very good understanding of the issues facing higher education institutions (HEIs).

-The threats to business continuity for HEIs are wide and varied.
+The threats to Business Continuity (BC) for HEIs are wide and varied.
 We have provided advice and assistance for responding to a loss of premises, loss of IT or communications, loss of information, threats to international travel, student demonstrations, pandemic planning and security issues.